 So how can you do it?
 Well, there are a lot of different routes and options.
 I want to share a simple hassle free option with you that combine my favorite forms of transportation with a chance to visit Bromo and Ijen.
 I say simple, because everything (transport and accommodation) is included.
 Let’s get started.

-Bromo and Ijen Tour From Yogyakarta
+Bromo and Ijen Tour from Yogyakarta

 Day 1: Yogyakarta – Bromo

 I like taking trains around Java.
 Unlike airplanes, trains give you a chance to see the countryside (and the countryside of Java is beautiful).
 I always sit by the window so that I get a good view of the passing countryside.
 Rice fields, forests and small villages flash by the window.
-It’s all so green, fertile and new.
+It’s all so green, fertile and fresh.

 Travelling by Train Yogya Bromo

 If you’re taking a day trip then I think Indonesian trains are comfortable.
-You can order hot food from the buffet car, talk to locals and enjoy the day.
+You can order hot food from the buffet carriage, talk to locals and enjoy the day.
 It’s relaxing and there’s air conditioning (though economy train-even with its air conditioning sometimes can be quite hot during the day-the sun beats the air con), so it doesn’t get hot.

 It’s a nine-hour train journey from Yogyakarta to Probolinggo.
 The train arrives at Probolinggo train station in the afternoon (or super early morning on the next day).
 You get picked up by the driver and taken to the hotel in Cemoro Lawang village, which is close to Bromo.